arez/arez/docusaurus/docs/dependency_injection.md

 a component which is an interface annotated by the `@dagger.Component` annotation.
 The injection rules are customized via `@dagger.Module` annotated classes.

 Arez has greater support for the dagger injection framework than GIN.
+The {@api_url: annotations.ArezComponent}
-The [@ArezComponent]({% api_url annotations.ArezComponent %}) and [@Repository]({% api_url annotations.Repository %}) annotations have a `dagger` parameter that controls whether the Arez annotation processor generates dagger modules.
+and {@api_url: annotations.Repository} annotations have a `dagger` parameter that controls whether the Arez annotation processor generates dagger modules.

 If the value of the `dagger` parameter is `TRUE` or `IF_DETECTED` and the `dagger.Component` class is on the classpath then a module will be generated for each base component and base repository that looks like: